platform-experience/virtual-agent-library/src/va-watson-integration/README.md

 ## Configuration

 Create an account with [IBM Watson](https://www.ibm.com/watson) to get started.
-After that, create a resource for both the Language Translator & Watson Assistant services.
-From there you will need to fetch the API Key and endpoint that can be plugged into the REST API of the Virtual Agent for customization.
+After that, create a service for both the Language Translator & Watson Assistant.
+From there you will need to fetch the API Key and URL that can be plugged into the REST API of the Virtual Agent for customization.
+The update set doesn't include the basic auth profile for the three REST messages (IBM Watson Identify Language, IBM Watson Language Translator, IBM Watson Assistant); those will need to be added with _apikey_ as the username and the actual API Key as the password from the corresponding Watson service.